 Once a complaint has been received, our Code Enforcement Officer will visit the property in question to assess the situation.
 The officer will try to contact the property owner personally to discuss the code violation.
 If the property owner is not present at the time of the inspection, the Code Officer will write up a Notice of Deficiency which will detail the specific code violation and what steps are required to bring the property back into compliance.
 The notice includes a warning that a fine of up to $500 may be assessed if the violation is not corrected within ten days.
 After ten days the officer will check the property to see if the deficiency has been corrected.
 If no correction has been made then a second notice will be left at the property and a phone call will be attempted to speak directly to the owner.
 If compliance is still not achieved then a fine will be issued.

 Garbage pick-up is not provided by Maine Township.
 Each property is required to contract independently for refuse removal.
 Contact Republic Services at 847-981-0091 to establish an account for garbage removal.
+Please refer to the Republic Service Guide for more details.
 Residents can no longer put any electronic waste in their regular garbage.
 Please help keep Maine Township a clean place to live.
 It’s everyone’s job.

 All property owners are required to maintain their yards and parkways to minimum township standards.
 This includes weed control, keeping grass below six inches, and disposing of clippings and leaves through your refuse collection contractor.
 No yard waste of any kind is to be left on the street or parkway.
 For more information contact Republic Services at 847-981-0091.